angristan/awesome-stars/README.md

 ## C

+- [unikraft/unikraft](https://github.com/unikraft/unikraft) - Unikraft is an automated system for building specialized OSes known as unikernels.
+Unikraft can be configured to be POSIX-compliant.
+(Core repository)
 - [archagon/sensible-side-buttons](https://github.com/archagon/sensible-side-buttons) - A macOS menu bar app that enables system-wide navigation functionality for the side buttons on third-party mice.
 - [cyring/CoreFreq](https://github.com/cyring/CoreFreq) - CoreFreq is a CPU monitoring software designed for the 64-bits Processors.
 - [NLnetLabs/unbound](https://github.com/NLnetLabs/unbound) - Unbound is a validating, recursive, and caching DNS resolver.